anntzer/mplcursors/doc/index.rst

     - For `Line2D <matplotlib.lines.Line2D>`\s, it contains the index of the selected point (see :ref:`selection-indices` for more details, especially regarding step plots).
+    - For `Container <matplotlib.collections.Container>`\s, it contains the index of the selected sub-artist.
-    - For `LineCollection <matplotlib.collections.LineCollection>`\s, it
+    - For `LineCollection <matplotlib.collections.LineCollection>`\s and
+      `PathCollection <matplotlib.collections.PathCollection>`\s, it contains a
-      contains a pair: the index of the selected line, and the index within the line, as defined above.
+      pair: the index of the selected line, and the index within the line, as defined above.

 Thus, in order to customize, e.g., the annotation text, one can call::